eslint/rfcs/designs/2024-baseline-support/README.md

 The above goes through each result item and messages, and counts the number of errors (`severity == 2`).
 If one or more such messages are found, the necessary details are stored in the baseline file.
 Note that the file is a relative path to CWD.

-By default, the baseline file is saved at `.eslintbaseline` .
+By default, the baseline file is saved at `.eslint-baseline.json` .
 To control where the baseline is saved, another option can be introduced  `--baseline-location`.
 That is a string argument specifying where the baseline must be saved.

 ``` bash
 eslint --baseline --baseline-location /home/user/project/mycache